xeaone/nety/API.md

 ### Servey: Class
 Inherits Events and returns a server instance.
 - `options: Object`
+	- `tools: Array` A list of tools that will be available in the handlers.
 	- `port: Number` port to use (default: `0`)
 	- `cors: Boolean, Object` cors mode (defaults: `false`)
 		- `origin: String` Access-Control-Allow-Origin